oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/decompress/README.md

 To decode the next symbol, the decoder finds the shortest of the 15 matches that were computed in parallel by performing a CTZ (count trailing zeros) operation on the valid bitmap and adds one to it, which is equivalent to finding the shortest match length.

-Once the shortest match length is found, the bit stream is shifted by that many bits, the symbol for that match is determined from the Huffman table, and the process repeats.
+Once the shortest match length is found, the bit stream is shifted by that many bits, the symbol for that match is read from the Huffman table, and the process repeats.
 If the decoded symbol is a literal, then the literal is written to the output.
 If the decoded symbol is a length, then no output is generated in this iteration.
 The length is saved and the next iteration of the loop decodes the distance and generates the {length, distance} pair output.

 ##### Huffman Decoder Structure
 ![](huffman_decoder.png)